 Drivers once again can choose to go with a Rock Creek Edition of the Pathfinder when they go with the SL.
 The only significant difference between the SL version and the SV one involves the seats, which get upgraded to leather here.
 All-in-all, the SL has a lot of attractive features, whether drivers go with the standard or Rock Creek Edition.

-Compare the 2020 Nissan Pathfinder SL vs. Platinum Trim Levels.
+Compare the 2020 Nissan Pathfinder SL vs. Platinum Trims.
 What is the difference?

 The final and most extravagant version of the 2020 Nissan Pathfinder is the Platinum.
 This is the only trim level to get eye-catching 20-inch aluminum-alloy wheels.
 Buyers should be aware that these wheels can make the ride of the Pathfinder a bit stiff, however.
 Also exclusive to the Platinum is a dual-pane panoramic moonroof.
 A tow hitch receiver featuring a seven-pin wiring harness, which was available on lower trims, becomes standard here.